MerlinMagic2018/LightningCash-R/README.md

 - Target Hive block frequency (1 out of this many blocks should be Hivemined) : 1 Every 2 Blocks

-- Hive 1.1- Activated: June 17, 2023 (more bee lives and more)

 - OPTIONAL to return 10% of bee Creation to community fund( will by used to promote the coin)